immersive-web/raw-camera-access/explainer.md

 Granting the camera access to the application could allow the applications to:
 - Take a snapshot of the AR experience along with application-rendered content.
 This is mostly relevant for scenarios where the camera image serves as the background for application's content (for example handheld AR).
+- Allow the application to overlay some render effects over the entire scene.
 - Provide feedback to the user about the environment they are located in.
 This may be particularly useful for VR headsets with available cameras (for example WMR headsets and the Flashlight feature).
+Note: this use case is not addressed by the current proposal - see [Immersive Web CG discussions](#Immersive-Web-CG-discussions) section.
 - Run custom computer vision algorithms on the data obtained from the camera texture.
 It may for example enable applications to semantically annotate regions of the image, for example to provide features related to accessibility.